On this page:

 If you got your first shot outside UHS, request the record of your HPV previous shot(s) be faxed to UHS at 734-763-7352.
 Request that your name and date of previous shot(s) be included.

 Did you start the Cervarix series elsewhere?
-UHS has a limited supply of Cervarix, and you can continue here at UHS.
-You may choose to continue with either Cervarix or Gardasil, however if you continue with Gardasil and don't receive 3 doses of it, your immunity against two HPV strains that cause genital warts may be incomplete.
+UHS does not offer Cervarix, but you may choose to continue with Gardasil, however if you continue with Gardasil and don't receive 3 doses of it, your immunity against two HPV strains that cause genital warts may be incomplete.
 (However, your immunity against two strains that cause cervical cancer will be complete.)

 Are you less than 18 years old?
 If so, you will need consent from a parent or guardian for vaccination.
-You can use the UHS Authorization for Consent to Treatment of a Minor form (PDF).
+You can use the UHS Consent for Treatment of a Minor form (PDF).

 What is the cost at UHS?
-Cost is $175 per dose of Gardasil or Cervarix, subject to change.
+Cost is $175 per dose of Gardasil, subject to change.

 Does insurance cover HPV vaccination?
 UHS will attempt to bill most insurances for HPV vaccine.
 Please check with your insurance company to verify coverage.